1. Jainism was founded by__________.

 Explanation: Digambaras believe women must be reborn as men to achieve moksha.

-36. According to Shvetambaras, women:
+36. According to Shvetambaras, women__________.

 A) Can attain moksha